hiwavebrowser/hiwave-web/SETUP_CHECKLIST.md

-# Zen Browser Alpha - Account Setup Checklist
+# HiWave Alpha - Account Setup Checklist

-> Track your progress setting up the infrastructure for Zen Browser.
+> Track your progress setting up the infrastructure for HiWave.

 ---